ApplePie534/ASIC-Design/README.md

 ```
 <img width="772" alt="3808 1535301636" src="https://github.com/user-attachments/assets/08140048-f30d-4022-a7ac-2124bffe1b98">

-As we can see, both the compiler give the same output.

 ### On a RISC-V Emulator or Hardware (RISC-V GCC)

 After compiling with RISC-V GCC, you can run the program using the Spike RISC-V simulator with the following command: